awsdocs/amazon-ec2-user-guide-windows/doc_source/windows-ami-version-history.md

 ### How AWS Decides Which Windows AMIs to Offer<a name="windows-ami-creation-standards-AMI-type"></a>

 Each AMI is extensively tested prior to release to the general public\.
 We periodically streamline our AMI offerings to simplify customer choice and to reduce costs\.
 + New AMI offerings are created for new OS releases\.
 You can count on AWS releasing “Base,” “Core/Container,” and “SQL Express/Standard/Web/Enterprise” offerings in English and other widely used languages\.
+The primary difference between Base and Core offerings is that Base offerings have a desktop/GUI whereas Core offerings are PowerShell command line only\.
+For more information about Windows Server Core, see [ https://docs\.microsoft\.com/en\-us/windows\-server/administration/server\-core/what\-is\-server\-core](https://docs.microsoft.com/en-us/windows-server/administration/server-core/what-is-server-core)\.
 + New AMI offerings are created to support new platforms – for example, the Deep Learning and “NVidia” AMIs were created to support customers using our GPU\-based instance types \(P2 and P3, G2 and G3, etc\.\)\.
 + Less popular AMIs are sometimes removed\.
 If we see a particular AMI is launched only a few times in its entire lifespan, we will remove it in favor of more widely used options\.